-Hemsley, B, Balandin, S & Togher, L 2007, 'Narrative analysis of the hospital experience for older parents of people who cannot speak', Journal of Aging Studies, pp. 239-254.View/Download from: Publisher's site
+Hemsley, B, Balandin, S & Togher, L 2004, 'Narrative analysis of the hospital experience for older parents of people who cannot speak', JOURNAL OF AGING STUDIES, 12th World Congress of the International-Association-for-the-Scientific-Study-of-Intellectual-Disabilities, ELSEVIER SCIENCE INC, Montpellier, FRANCE, pp. 239-254.View/Download from: Publisher's site

 Hemsley, B, Balandin, S & Sheard, C 2004, 'Older parent carers of adults with complex communication needs and their experiences in providing unpaid care in hospital', JOURNAL OF INTELLECTUAL DISABILITY RESEARCH, BLACKWELL PUBLISHING LTD, pp. 425-425.

 Cerebral Palsy League